javacc/javacc/docs/faq.md

 ### What is JavaCC?

-JavaCC stands for *the Java Compiler Compiler* - it is a parser generator and lexical analyzer generator.
-This technology originated to make programming language implementation easier - hence the term *compiler compiler*.
+Java Compiler Compiler (JavaCC) is the most popular parser generator for use with Java applications.
+A parser generator is a tool that reads a grammar specification and converts it to a Java program that can recognize matches to the grammar.

+In addition to the parser generator itself, JavaCC provides other standard capabilities related to parser generation such as tree building (via a tool called JJTree included with JavaCC), actions, debugging, etc.

+All you need to run a JavaCC parser, once generated, is a Java Runtime Environment (JRE).

 JavaCC is particularly useful when you have to write code to deal with an input format that has a complex structure, when hand-crafting a parser without the help of a parser generator would be a difficult job.
-JavaCC reads a description of the language (expressed in [Extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) and generates Java code that can read and analyze that language.
+JavaCC reads a description of the language specification (expressed in [Extended BNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)) and generates Java code that can read and analyze that language.

-Figures following diagram shows the relationship between a JavaCC generated lexical analyzer (called a *token manager* in JavaCC parlance) and a JavaCC generated parser.
+The following diagram shows the relationship between a JavaCC generated lexical analyzer (called a *token manager* in JavaCC parlance) and a JavaCC generated parser.
 The diagrams show the C programming language as the input, but JavaCC can handle any language (and not only programming languages) if you can describe the rules of the language to JavaCC.

 TODO
 #### diagram 1